williamdee1/BEGINNER_Basic_Projects/README.md

 - It asks for the purpose and stores the purpose and the password in a separate text file.

 Rock-Paper-Scissors:
-- Play rock, paper, scissors with the computer :)
+- Play rock, paper, scissors with the computer.

+Titanic Kaggle:
+- A first go at the classic classification task using the Titanic Survival Data.

+Learn Python the Hard Way:
+- Exercises completed from the LPTHW Book.